mortezasabri/goiExplorer/README.md

 # goiExplorer
 Exploring a gene of interest

-An R package for exploring Genes Of Interest (GOIs) via differential‐expression pipelines, pathway analysis, and a Shiny interface with an AI agent.
+An R package for exploring Genes Of Interest (GOIs) via differential‐expression pipelines, pathway analysis, and a Shiny interface.

 ## Installation